Trade directory · Richmond metro · Kentucky

 Licensing Requirements

-Kentucky requires HVAC contractors to hold a state license through the Division of HVAC.
-Must pass trade examination, provide proof of 4 years experience or equivalent education, maintain $10,000 surety bond.
-License renewal every 3 years with 6 hours continuing education.
+Kentucky requires HVAC contractors to hold a state contractor license through the Department of Housing, Buildings and Construction.
+Must pass trade exam and business law exam, provide proof of 4 years experience or approved apprenticeship, maintain $10,000 surety bond, and renew every 3 years with continuing education requirements.

 §2